obidea/semantika-sgvizler/README.md

 MotionChart in Sgvizler
 =======================

-**NOTE: Not for public viewing yet!
-The project requires the upcoming Semantika 1.3 library**

 ![](https://raw.github.com/obidea/semantika-sgvizler/master/res/motion-chart.png)

 In this project, I'm going to give you a tutorial how to create a motion chart using Sgvizler with Semantika backend.